MostAwesomeDude/brismu/3-Rel.md

 so we may assign these zero possible worlds any imaginary properties that we like, since there are no witnesses to contradict our imaginations.

-    je'unai
+    gai'o
-    ------- (je'unai) (bicat-falsity)
+    ----- (gai'o) (bicat-falsity)
     bu'a

-The cmavo `{je'u}` is not used in a standard way here.
-Lojban lacks a community standard for talking about Booleans, and so I am gently providing a horribly wrong choice in the hope that the community will grow better valsi.
-This will not be the first time I do this.
+I don't really like the cmavo for these predicates, but there are no good alternatives.

-## Singleton, Empty Set: {nomei}, {pamei}, {je'unai}
+## Singleton, Empty Set: {nomei}, {pamei}

 First, we'll need our unit object.
 This object will only have one way to represent and relate data.
 We'll have this be a one-element set, or [singleton